devmpemba/tanzania-universities/README.md

 Licensed under the MIT License.

----

-you can tweak the emojis or sections if you want it more minimal — but this version will look pro on GitHub and Packagist 😎
+You can tweak the emojis or sections if you want it more minimal — but this version will look pro on GitHub and Packagist 😎